Partially Observable Szilard Engines: Engine

 One way to picture a scenario involving partial observability is to ask what would happen if \LS's protocol was changed to measuring and making the memory {\em before} inserting the divider.
 The observer could then use the memory to decide where to insert the partition, to maximize expected work output.
 The observer would have to {\em predict} the particle's location at the time of insertion, taking the delay between measurement and insertion into account.
 For that, the observer must estimate the particle's velocity.
 However, the velocity is not directly observable, only the particle's $x$ position is.
 The observer has to infer velocity from differences in position.
-The involvedness of this model would obfuscate the crucial points illuminating the trade-off between thermodynamic cost of a memory and thermodynamic gain derivable from the memory. {In particular, the delay dependent estimation error is convoluted with the error stemming from the mismatch between what the observer can perceive and what the observer can actively change in the observed system.
-It is important to realize that while partial observability can manifest in some cases through measurement error alone, in the more general case it is due to this mismatch, a more fundamental limitation.
-In this general case, the partial observability constraint cannot be eliminated, not even by decreasing the measurement error to zero.}
+The involvedness of this model would obfuscate the crucial points illuminating the trade-off between thermodynamic cost of a memory and thermodynamic gain derivable from the memory.
+In particular, the delay dependent estimation error is convoluted with the error stemming from the {\em mismatch} between what the observer can perceive and what the observer can actively change in the observed system.
+It is important to realize that while partial observability can manifest in some cases through measurement error alone, in the more general case it is due to this mismatch, representing a fundamental limitation.
+In this general case, the partial observability constraint cannot be eliminated, not even by decreasing the measurement error to zero.

-{To isolate and study the consequences of this mismatch,} a much simpler, perhaps the simplest, way to visualize an example is sketched in Fig. \ref{fig:TiltedView}.
-Imagine that the observer part of the \LS\ engine measures the particle's position projected onto an axis tilted away from the x-axis by a viewing angle, $\alpha$ (left drawing).
+To isolate and study the consequences of this mismatch, a much simpler, perhaps the simplest, way to visualize an example is sketched in figure \ref{fig:TiltedView}.
+Imagine that the observer part of the \LS\ engine measures the particle's position projected onto an axis tilted away from the $x$-axis by a viewing angle, $\alpha$ (left drawing).

 For the observer, this results in a situation with three distinct areas.
 There are two areas where knowing the particle location determines with probability one which side of the container is empty.
-Observing the particle in the central area, however, leaves some uncertainty.
+Observing the particle in the central area (between the dotted lines sketched in the left and right panels of figure \ref{fig:TiltedView}), however, leaves some uncertainty.